sonicavionics/sonicavionics.com/docs/avionics/index.md

 #### CAN bus

 Every team settles on CAN bus.
-I have no experience with it, but I will be implementing it on dingboard.
+I have no experience with it, but I will be implementing it on the 4 inch avionics.

 #### Modularity with PCIe connectors